uulm-mrm/aduulm_ttb/README.md

 # ADUULM-TTB: A Scalable, Generic, and Efficient Multi-Sensor Multi-Object Tracking Toolbox

-This repository will contain the code for ADUULM-TTB (Autonomous Driving at Ulm University - Tracking ToolBox), as described in our paper submitted to the FUSION 2025 conference.
+This repository will contain the code for ADUULM-TTB (Autonomous Driving at Ulm University - Tracking ToolBox), a scalable and modular framework for multi-sensor, multi-object tracking in autonomous driving applications.

+For more technical details, please refer to our upcoming publication.

 ## Citation
 If you find this toolbox useful in your research, please consider citing it.
-*[This will be updated with the FUSION 2025 paper if accepted.]*
+*[Citation details will be updated once the paper is published.]*

 ```
 @misc{aduulmttb2025,